timboudreau/mongo-promises/README.md

 To use, simply create a `CollectionPromises<T>` over a native MongoDB `MongoCollection<T>`, and use the instance methods on that.

+The point is to provide a clean abstraction for chaining together asynchronous database operations.

 Example
 -------